star-ailab/star-ailab.github.io/_pages/home.md

 permalink: /
 ---

-#### Star-AI (&#9733;AI) Lab focuses on cutting-edge research to make the online space safer.
+#### At Star-AI (&#9733;AI) Lab, we focuse on cutting-edge research to make the online space safer.

 #### To this end, we develop novel methods in three key areas: AI-enabled cybersecurity, security of AI, and Privacy of AI.
-Please see our [current projects](https://star-ailab.github.io/research/) in each area from our [team](https://star-ailab.github.io/team/) and our latest [publications](https://star-ailab.github.io/publications/):blush:.
+Please see our [current projects](https://star-ailab.github.io/research/) in each area from our [team](https://star-ailab.github.io/team/) and our latest [publications](https://star-ailab.github.io/publications/) :blush: .

 ### Recent News